NativeScript/docs-v7/docs/start/general-requirements.md

 #System requirements

-General system requirements, which are recomended for using NativeScript
+General system requirements, which are recommended for using NativeScript:

 * Android API Level 17+
 * iOS 9+